 The Important Role of Histamines with Allergies

 Remember, 80% of your immune system is in your gut.
 This is the place where we absorb and assimilate the nutrients, wring out the waste and excrete them.
-If there is any congestion, poor or empty nutrients, sluggish elimination and/or germ exposure, the gut can’t do it’s job, and triggers an inflammatory response.
-The allergy response, also known as an inflammatory response occurs when too many mast cells are released resulting in an allergic response.
+If there is any congestion, poor or empty nutrients, sluggish elimination and/or germ exposure, the gut can’t do its job, and triggers an inflammatory response.
+The allergy response, also known as an inflammatory response, occurs when too many mast cells are released resulting in an allergic response or histamine overload.
 When you get your gut healthy (requires several tools), allergies can dissipate.